COLUMN-U.S. set to get more accurate oil production data: Kemp

 the 19 states and the Gulf of Mexico was reported, on average,

-more than nine months after the end of a month," the EIA
+more than 9 months after the end of a month," the EIA explained

 Texas, which accounts for more than one-third of national